Skip to content

 },

-If your tool needs to generate additional files alongside hooks (like wrapper scripts), use postProcessHookOutputs:
+Generate additional files alongside hooks (like wrapper scripts) with postProcessHookOutputs:

 async postProcessHookOutputs(projectRoot, canonical, outputs) {